-Various measures ensure that these resources are, to the greatest practicable extent, protected from the impacts of incompatible development.
-They include current local, state and federal regulations, such as, Falmouth's Resource Conservation Overlay Zoning District, Shoreland Zoning provisions, Natural Resources Protection Act, and Clean Water Act, and non-regulatory measures, such as Open Space Tax Program.
+It is important to note that, in addition to public ownership, various measures ensure that the natural resources in growth and rural areas are, to the greatest practicable extent, protected from the impacts of incompatible development.
+They include current local, state and federal regulations, such as, Falmouth's Resource Conservation Overlay Zoning District, Shoreland Zoning provisions, Natural Resources Protection Act, Clean Water Act, Federal Endangered Species Act, Maine Endangered Species Act (MESA), and non-regulatory measures, such as the Maine Open Space Tax Program.